MolotovCherry/mal-api-rs/README.md

 Please report bugs if you encounter any.

+To get api client id and secret - which is required to use this - sign up for an app at https://myanimelist.net/apiconfig

+For help understanding this api and how it works, please carefully read mal api docs at https://myanimelist.net/apiconfig/references/api/v2

+Rate limiting is unspecified in mal api, but in practice you should do no more than 1 query/s

 ```rust
 // if you want to create your token with a scope, add scope before generating a token
 client.auth.add_scope("write:users");